Heating, Cooling & Air Treatment

 • Never use a column heater in a bathroom as they’re not designed to be used around moist environments.
 Instead, consider a panel heater; many are drip-proof and some can also be wall-mounted to sit flush against the wall and out of harm’s reach.

-• Many more modern electric column and gas heaters come with automatic cut-off and anti-tilt design, which turn the appliance off should it overheat or tip.
+• Many more modern electric column and gas heaters come with automatic cut-off and anti-tilt designs, which turn the appliance off should it overheat or tip.

 • If you’re interested in a radiant or convector gas heater, consider one with an oxygen-depletion meter.
-In the event that your room’s oxygen levels start decreasing, the meter will deliver an alert and eventually shut the appliance off entirely to ensure your safety.
+If your room’s oxygen levels start decreasing, the meter will deliver an alert and eventually shut the appliance off entirely to ensure your safety.

 • If you live in Victoria, take care to note Victoria’s laws governing the installation and use of gas heaters.